-Information on the value of options granted and the accounting policy for share options granted under the Share Option Scheme is provided in notes 23 and 3(r) to the financial statements respectively.
+Information on the accounting policy for share options granted under the Share Option Scheme is provided in note 3(q)(iii) to the financial statements.

 Save as disclosed above, no share options were granted, exercised, cancelled or lapsed under the Share Option Scheme during the year.